90Byte/90bytes.github.io/_posts/2021-08-09-javascript-event-loop.md

 asyncCall();
 ```

 Functions prefixed with the async keyword become async functions.
 The returned value of an async function is considered resolved for a Promise, and errors thrown are catchable like in a try{} catch{} block.
 Calling an async function in a non-async context returns a Promise object, not the returned value.
-Within an async function, Promise objects can be treated like functions, and the await keyword allows for waiting for a value, effectively handling rejected errors from Promises.
+Within an async function, Promise objects can be treated like functions, and the await keyword allows for waiting[^6] for a value, effectively handling rejected errors from Promises.
 Thus, async functions enable understanding asynchronous tasks performed as Promises in a more natural, synchronous flow.

 To operate like the setTimeout example with Promises, you can write as follows:
 ```javascript